 Miguel Angel Hurtado retitled the song to ‘Valicha’.
-At the time of writing the new lyrics, in 1945, Miguel Angel did not foresee the song would become so emblematic.
+At the time of writing the new lyrics, 1945, Miguel Angel did not foresee the song would become so emblematic.
 And he would never find out.
 In 1951, Miguel Angel Hurtado died in an accident at the age of 29.

 As the huayno Valicha captivated audiences, Valeriana led a simple life in Acopia.
-Over the years, Valeriana was visited by tourists and journalists.
+Over the years, Valeriana was frequently visited by tourists and journalists.
 In her old age, she was dubbed ‘illustrious daughter of Acopia’.
-In Cuzqueño festivities, festivals, exhibitions and concerts, Valeriana appeared before the crowd to receive a standing ovation.
+In Cuzqueño festivities, festivals, exhibitions and concerts, Valeriana often appeared before the crowd to receive a standing ovation.
 Sometimes she sang a cappella in her native Quechua.

-Shortly before her death, in 2014, Valeriana remembered the now memorable evenings spent with Miguel Angel.
+Shortly before her death, in 2014, Valeriana remembered the now memorable evenings she spent with Miguel Angel.
 She denied the version that assures that Miguel Angel composed ‘Valicha’ with his brother Evelio.
 ‘The first song tunes were composed while he played the violin, and I sang for him’, Valeriana said.
 Those were the best moments in their relationship.
-Their romance was secret, and they were confident their love would overcome all odds.
+Their romance was secret, and they were confident that their love would overcome all odds.